romnn/cookiecutter-pypackage/README.rst

     $ python setup.py sdist
     $ twine upload dist/*

-* Get a deployment token for your package on PyPI_.
+* Get a deployment token for your package on PyPI_ under ``Manage > Settings > Create token``.
+  It is good practice to use your package name as the token description and restrict access to only this package.\
+  Make sure to copy to copy the token as we will use it in the next steps.
 * Add the repo to your `Travis-CI`_ account.
 If you have connected travis with GitHub this is done automatically.
 * `Install the Travis CLI`_ and run::